Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Consider placing your own domain behind CloudFlare to hide your server's origin
 * Audit your webserver for information disclosure vulns:
   * Turn off "directory listings" on your webserver
+* Use alternatives to Google Docs such as pad.RiseUp.net or share.RiseUp.net, etc.

 # Organizers & journalists vs. The State